The Golf Course Business Consultant

 What amount of financing can I get for a golf course?

-Finance sources value a golf course primarily on cash flow history.
-A golf course showing no earnings will not have good luck getting financed unless the borrower offers other sources of collateral to the banker.
-The lender will base its comfort level on a debt service ratio (DSR), which is the cash flow available after all operating expenses divided by the annual debt service.
-The lender will consider the quality and condition of the property, and things like location, strength of income history, appraisal, etc. The experience, skill and risk of the buyer will also be considered.
-A comfortable DSR established by the lender, usually no lower than 1.25 to 1.
-Therefore the $3 million golf course earning $300,000 a year could qualify for an annual mortgage payment of as high as $240,000 (300,000 / 1.25 = 240,000).
+Finance sources value a golf course primarily on cash flow history, "Showing a clear ability of the business to repay the loan."
+A golf course showing no earnings will not have good luck getting financed unless the borrower offers other sources of collateral to the lender - usually a banker.
+The lender will base its comfort level on a debt service ratio (DSR), which is the cash flow available after all operating expenses divided by the annual debt service (excludes depreciation, amortization, but includes 2 contingincies based on a percentage of gross revenues, for instance: 4% to 5% contingency for management fee, and 2% to 3% for capital reserves (it means up to 8% of gross receipts are added to the cost of operations for lending purposes).
+The lender will consider the quality and condition of the property, and things like location, strength of income history, appraisal, etc. The experience, skill and risk of the buyer will also be a highly important factor to a lender.
+A comfortable DSR established by the lender, usually no lower than 1.25 to 1 (2004 - I'm raising the DSR threshhold to 1.35.
+The golf course business is too risky for a 1.25 DSR threshold in my opinion).
+Therefore, at a 1.25 DSR a $3 million golf course earning $300,000 a year could qualify for an annual mortgage payment as high as $240,000 (300,000 / 1.25 = 240,000).
+Keep in mind, the banker may base the loan on the most recent 3-years averages - not just the previous single year.

-Therefore, an experienced golf course buyer could borrow up to $2.6 million at 8% over 25 years on our $3 million dollar golf course.
+Therefore, an experienced golf course buyer could have borrowed, conventionally, up to $2.6 million at 8% over 25 years on a $3 million dollar golf course.
+However, in 2017 there aren't many money-making golf courses out there, so the tradition lending formulas may not often apply.

 How do I determine a fair purchase price for a golf course?

-It is hard to set a price on golf courses, because they are all so different from each other.
-The variables are endless.
-However, the best way to set a fair price for a golf course is based on its income and earnings.
-It is this gray area where inexperience can cause buying mistakes.
-Usually the income side of the statements can be clearly verified, but the expenses side needs study by an expert.
+It is hard to set a price on golf courses, because they are all so different.
+The variables can be endless.
+However, the best way to set a fair price on a golf course is based on its trailing 36-month history income and earnings.
+It is this sometimes slightly gray area where inexperience can cause buying mistakes.
+Usually the income side of the statements can be clearly verified, but the expenses side needs study by an expert - another reason to consult Mike Kahn.

 Too many golf courses try to show high earnings to command a higher price for the property.
 What cannot be seen by inexperience are hidden maintenance insufficiencies and shortcuts that result in a perception of higher earnings.
 There are formulas to find the 'real' costs to maintain a golf course and they need to be applied to the subject.
-If reasonable maintenance costs are higher than shown on the subject's financial statements, the property is probably not really earning what is says.
-Therefore, it is worth less.
+If reasonable maintenance costs to make the business competitive are determined to be higher than what is shown in the subject's financial statements, the property is probably not really earning what is says.
+Therefore, it is likely worth lots less.

-Once you've determined the real cash flow of a golf course, you can base a price on a multiple of net earnings - usually from six to ten times earnings.
+Once you've determined the real cash flow of a golf course, you can base a fair offering price on a multiple of its net earnings history - usually from six to ten times earnings.
 We priced the $3 million dollar golf course mentioned above at ten times earnings: 10 X $300,000 = $3 million.
+Our value assumption is based on proper a maintence budget and practices, the condition of the infrastructure, revenue (business) trends, local demographics, among other factors.

 Should I hire a management company?